mmtrapani/project_timer/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE.txt](./LICENSE.txt) file for details.

 ---

 Feel free to customize this README further based on your specific needs and additional details about your project.